 iReceptor currently federates more than 1.1 Billion Sequences from 805 Samples in 18 Studies across 2 Remote Repositories with:

 These statistics are as of March 2019, and are always growing as new repositories and sequences are added.

 Sign up for an iReceptor Gateway Account

 Data is continually added to the data repositories in the AIRR Data Commons.
 Researchers can use the iReceptor Scientific Gateway to access this data by applying for an account and logging in to the iReceptor Scientific Gateway web portal.
 To apply for an account, please send an email to firstname.lastname@example.org.

 iReceptor is a project located at the IRMACS Centre at Simon Fraser University.
-It is funded by the CANARIE Network Enabled Platforms Program, the Canada Foundation for Innovation (CFI), the British Columbia Knowledge Development Fund (BCKDF), and Simon Fraser University.
+It is funded by the CANARIE Network Enabled Platforms Program, the Canada Foundation for Innovation (CFI), the British Columbia Knowledge Development Fund (BCKDF), the Canadian Institute for Health Research, the European Union’s Horizon 2020 research and innovation programme (grant agreement No 825821), and Simon Fraser University.